Comparing Reflective Insulation to Fiberglass, Spray foam, Rigid board and Cellulose

 - Moisture-proof.
 Will not allow moisture to pass through in either direction

-- Eliminates condensation within the ceilings, walls and floors when properly installed as a vapor barrier.
+- Eliminates condensation within the ceilings, walls and floors.

-- Unlike mass insulation products, it's unaffected by humidity.
+- Unlike mass insulation products, it's R-value is unaffected by humidity.
 No mildew, mold or fungus growth.

 - No significant mass to absorb and retain heat